phanakata/phanakata.github.io/_posts/2015-08-01-glassforming.markdown

 $\Delta S$, so that $ \Delta \mu = \Delta H - T \Delta S$.
 This relationship is universal, in a sense that it is applicable to thin films with different surface architectures (e.g surface roughness and different interaction strengths) and also polymer nanocomposites<span style="color:#268cd7"> [5]</span>.

 Further we found that the dynamical interfacial scale is proportional to the string length .
-And thus, the dynamics are also can be described by the interfacial scales <span style="color:#268cd7"> [1]</span>..
-This finding is significant because meausring string-length with high-accuracry in experiments is currently not feasible.
+And thus, the dynamics are also can be described by the interfacial scales <span style="color:#268cd7"> [1]</span>.
+This finding is significant because meausring string-length with high-accuracry in experiments remains a great challange.
 The interfacial scale, on the other hand, is experimentally accessible as it can be obtained by measuring the dynamics locally.